seanbaxter/DirectXShaderCompiler/docs/InAlloca.rst

 value through memory.
 Primarily, this feature is required for compatibility with the Microsoft C++ ABI.
 Under that ABI, class instances that are passed by value are constructed directly into argument stack memory.
-Prior to the addition of inalloca, calls in LLVM were indivisible instructions.
+Prior to the addition of inalloca, calls in LLVM37 were indivisible instructions.
 There was no way to perform intermediate work, such as object construction, between the first stack adjustment and the final control transfer.
 With inalloca, all arguments passed in